Rebecca Ferguson: Early life and education

-Rebecca Louisa Ferguson Sundström was born on 19 October 1983 in Stockholm, and grew up in the city’s Vasastan district.
+Rebecca Louisa Ferguson Sundström was born on 19 October 1983 in Stockholm, and grew up in the city's Vasastan district.
 Her mother, Rosemary Ferguson, is English, and moved from Britain to Sweden at age 25.
 Her mother helped ABBA translate the lyrics from their 1974 album Waterloo into English and also appeared on the sleeve of the band's 1975 self-titled album.
 Her father, Olov Sundström, is a Swedish businessman.
 Her parents never married and separated when she was 3 years old.
 Ferguson took her mother's surname as her stage name.
 Her maternal grandmother is Northern Irish, and her maternal grandfather is Scottish.

 Ferguson attended an English-medium school in Sweden and was raised bilingual, speaking Swedish and English.
 She attended the Adolf Fredrik's Music School in Stockholm and graduated in 1999.

 Ferguson was briefly signed to a modeling agency in her youth after her mother decided that she should be a model, but she disliked being photographed and turned down jobs.
-The modeling agency placed Ferguson in a portfolio titled "normal people" due to her not being tall nor slim enough for modeling.
+The modelling agency placed Ferguson in a portfolio titled "normal people" due to her not being tall nor slim enough for modelling.
 Her portfolio helped her get cast in her first acting job after it was found by a casting agency for a soap opera in Sweden.
 Ferguson then started her acting career aged 15.
 Unsure if she wanted to act, Ferguson took other casual work, including working at a nursery and at a daycare centre as a nanny, in retail stores, at a Korean restaurant, and as a cleaner in a hotel.

 Ferguson has danced from a very early age; she danced ballet, tap-dancing, jazz, street funk, and tango.
 She taught Argentine tango at a dance company in Lund, Sweden for a few years while she continued her work on several short art film projects.